jitsi/handbook/docs/dev-guide/iframe.md

 Provides event notifications about the participant raising/lowering the hand.

-The listener will receive object with the following structure:
+The listener will receive an object with the following structure:

 ```javascript
 {